 - rice bran (brown rice)

 Blueberries are held in such high regard for brain health, doctor Steven Pratt, MD, calls them “brainberries”.
-Blueberries are full of antioxidants and these help protect the brain from oxidative stress, thus reducing the effects of age-related conditions such as Alzheimer’s disease or dementia.
+Blueberries are full of antioxidants and antioxidants help to protect the brain from oxidative stress, thus reducing the effects of age-related conditions such as Alzheimer’s disease or dementia.
 Studies have demonstrated that eating plenty of blueberries can significantly improve both learning capacity and motor skills.

 Whole grains with a low glycemic index promote good cardiovascular health, which equals good blood flow.
 The brain is especially sensitive to blood flow.
 The better your blood flow, the better your brain function.
 In fact, studies have shown that people whose hearts pump blood inefficiently may lose brain volume faster, putting them at risk for dementia.